 - Titled or registered items like vehicles

-Digital products, with the exception of canned software (pre-made software), isn’t taxable.
+Digital products, except for canned software (pre-made software), aren’t taxable.

 - Motor vehicle repair

 - House painting

 - Swimming pool maintenance